kfruchtman/Data_Science/ReadMe.txt

 In the folder  2 LLM Based AI apps:
 The first app:
 Ask_CSV_App.py - an app to ask your csv questions.
-It is using a lanchgain data frame agent.
+It is mainly using a lanchgain data-frame agent.
 The CSV app is working nice but has some issues.
 The agent is always running from the first question making the app work much slower (I couldn't find the solution for that) Also tokens issues from openAi limitation.